martinsoft/magic-battery-checker/README.md

 ## Notes
 This repo includes two utilities:

-1. A command line tool `btstat` which reports the battery level of a Magic Mouse and/or Magic Keyboard currently connected to your Mac.
+1. A command line tool `btstat` that reports the battery level of a Magic Mouse and/or Magic Keyboard currently connected to your Mac.
-2. A LaunchAgent service which can periodically check the battery level and trigger a notifictaion if the battery is low.
+2. A LaunchAgent service that can periodically check the battery level and trigger a notification if the battery is low.

 Using these tools, it's possible to trigger a battery check and a battery warning if necessary, at a time that we choose.